zzysh12345/smol-course/6_synthetic_datasets/README.md

 ## Module Overview

-Synthetic data for smoll language models can be categorized into three taxonomies: instructions, preferences and critiques.
-We will focus on the first two categories, which focus on the generation of dataseets for instruction tuning and preference alignment.
-During both categories, we will cover aspects of the third category, which focuses on improving existing data with model critiques and rewrites.
+Synthetic data for language models can be categorized into three taxonomies: instructions, preferences and critiques.
+We will focus on the first two categories, which focus on the generation of datasets for instruction tuning and preference alignment.
+In both categories, we will cover aspects of the third category, which focuses on improving existing data with model critiques and rewrites.

 ![Synthetic Data Taxonomies](./images/taxonomy-synthetic-data.png)